yashsriram/yashsriram.github.io/content/_index.md

 It can be visualized as a cylinder axis aligned with y-axis.
 The claim is that a cylinder with radius 1 and height PI placed on x-z plane spans a cone in terms of physical object rotation.
 Make an interactive program with this cylinder and corresponding rotation visualized.
 False claim.

+There are a few points on the plane.
+Can you draw a triangle with them that contains all points always?
+{% mc() %}
+- [ ] Yes.
+- [ ] No.
+Just imagine 4 points making a square.
+There are $C_3^4 = 4$ triangles possible.
+None of them contains all points.
+{% end %}

 A diff drive robot has orientation $\bar{c}$.
 We want to align it $\bar{v}$.